FRMDN: Flow-based Recurrent Mixture Density Network: Introduction

+\item We use NF to transform the dependent variable in each time-step, so to increase the flexibility of RMDNs for the data that are not well-clustered in the space.
+Since NFs are invertible and have a tractable way to compute the logarithm of the determinant, we can minimize Negative Log-Likelihood (NLL) directly and can sample from the underlying conditional sequential distribution.
+Mathematically speaking, a GMM is applied on \(f(y_t)\) where \(f\) is an invertible mapping like NF.

-\begin{itemize} \item Moreover, we consider a decomposition for precision matrix (inverse of covariance matrix) as \(\Sigma _k^{ - 1} = U{D_k}U\) for every component in the mixture distribution, to reduce the number of parameters in RMDN and avoid overfitting.
-Since based on this decomposition, every component in GMM has a specific diagonal matrix (\(D_k\)), also there is a shared matrix (\(U\)) among components.
-So, we have different choices for the matrix \(U\), based on its shape. \item One choice of matrix \(U\) is to be an identity matrix; in this case, GMM has less ability to model data.
-In order to tackle this problem, we get help from a flow-based neural network.
-Therefore we transfer original data through a flow-based neural network to gain much simpler distribution.
-Therefore, a simple form of RMDN (eg. RMDN with a diagonal GMM) for transformed data can be overcome this problem. \end{itemize}
+\item Moreover, we consider a decomposition for precision matrices (inverse of the covariance matrices) defined as \(\Sigma _k^{ - 1} = D_k+U_kU_k^T\) for every component in the mixture distribution for both RMDN and FRMDN.
+Based on this decomposition, every component in GMM has a specific diagonal matrix \(D_k\), and a low-rank matrix constructed by a \(d \times d\) non-square matrix \(U_k\), for \(d'\ll d\).
+We will show that we can have efficient computations for FRDMN using this decomposition.